 It’s no secret that the kitchen and bathroom are the two most important areas to a buyer.
 So when you’re making your spring cleaning plan, put some extra time and thought into how you can improve these spaces.

 Cleaning can introduce a lot of dangerous chemicals into both your home and the area around your home, but using them can sometimes seem unavoidable.
-If you’re worried about storing and using hazardous materials around your home, there are plenty of safer ways to make your own cleaning products.
+If you’re worried about storing and using hazardous materials around your home, there are plenty of to make your own cleaning products.

 Sell Your Home this Spring